camaraproject/Commonalities/documentation/CAMARA-API-Event-Subscription-and-Notification-Guide.md

 The implementation of the Notification Sender MUST follow [10.2 Security Implementation](#102-security-implementation).

 This document restricts the `credentialType` to `ACCESSTOKEN` or `PRIVATE_KEY_JWT`.
-This Security Considerations need to be reconsidered if other `credentialsType` values are allowed.
+This Security Considerations need to be reconsidered if other `credentialType` values are allowed.

 CloudEvent Security and Privacy considerations RECOMMEND protecting event **data** through signature and encryption.
 The value of the `data` field of the notifications SHOULD be signed and encrypted.
 As Camara Notifications are JSON, Camara RECOMMENDS that the Camara Notification is signed and then encrypted using [JSON Web Signature (JWS)](https://datatracker.ietf.org/doc/html/rfc7515) and [JSON Web Encryption (JWE)](https://datatracker.ietf.org/doc/html/rfc7516).